 I have a question for you: How can you improve your website’s user experience and increase your users’ satisfaction with your services sustainably?
 You can probably name a lot of good answers right away.
 But is optimizing your site search one of them?
-Unfortunately, site search is often overlooked by many e-commerce websites, although it can significantly improve user happiness and a website’s success.
-And that’s why we’re going to reveal 7 site search best practices to help you get more out of your website.
+Unfortunately, onsite search is often overlooked by many e-commerce websites, although it can significantly improve user happiness and a website’s success.
+And that’s why we’re going to reveal 7 onsite search best practices to help you get more out of your website.
 Interested?
 Then here we go!

 The more content you have and the more diverse it is, the more critical a site search becomes.
 Most users already know what they’re looking for, and they want to get there as quickly and effortlessly as possible.
 This is precisely when site search comes in handy.

 Without (or with a poorly implemented) site search, users may struggle to find essential information and continue searching elsewhere – probably on your competitor’s website.
-Working on site search is just as important as working on other parts of your website.
+Working on-site search is just as important as working on other parts of your website.

-What are some site search best practices?
+What are some onsite search best practices?

 Take your website’s success into your own hands by considering the following 7 internal site search best practices and implementing them according to your specific use case.
 You’ll be surprised at what you can achieve!